astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 #### Device placement

-Let's discover now how to run particular operations on a device of your choice.
+First, let's discover how to run particular operations on a device of your choice.
 Don't worry if you don't have multiple GPUs, an arbitrary number of devices can be emulated even with single CPU by setting `--xla_force_host_platform_device_count` flag:

 ```python
 import os